28 Oct Have your Google rankings dropped since the Penguin 4.0 update?

 In short, yes it will.
 But only for those websites that acquire links unnaturally.
 These are links that are created with the sole intention of increasing your site’s rankings in Google.
 These are links from random directories, websites with no relevance to yours and especially foreign sites with no relevance.

 The websites found to be using unnatural links have been subject to a Google penalty since Penguin was launched in 2012.
 Thus, dropping the websites way down the rankings.
 This has been a game changer for many and has led to a whole new era in link building.

-The Penguin 4.0 update has brought a new feature to the forefront – real time changes.
+The Penguin 4.0 update has brought a new feature to the forefront: real-time changes.
 It means faster penalties, getting you out of the situation faster than ever before.
-Thus, if you have been dealt a penalty by Google then you can file a reconsideration request, once you have cleaned up your link profile.
+If you have been dealt a penalty by Google, in fact, you can file a reconsideration request, once you have cleaned up your link profile.
 If you are wondering how this works, check out Google’s Disavow process, which effectively tells Google to ignore spammy links.
-To check out the health of your inbound links we would suggest paying for a subscription link Moz, which provides full access to their link checker tool.
+To check out the health of your inbound links we would suggest paying for a subscription to Moz, which provides full access to their link checker tool.